AIHelpsSoft/documentations/IntegrationWithAggregators.md

 More details about application registration can be found at https://aihelps.docs.apiary.io/#reference/applications/application/register-new-application-account

-## Request access token for client database
+## Request Access Token for Client Database

 On this step, we assume you already have `application_id` & `application_secret` (if not, see the previous chapter) and now want to receive access to some client database.
 This step should be repeated for each salon/clinic you want to receive access.